Alv4rZ/Desarrollo-Seguro-Proyecto/README.md

 ## Contribute

-Make a Fork of the repository and make a push with your changes to wait for approval of the code owners
+Make a Fork of the repository and make a push with your changes, fill the pull request template and wait for approval of the code owners